Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 where $\alpha=e^2/(4\pi\epsilon\hbar c)\simeq 1/137$ is the fine structure constant.

 Due to the strong electric dipole moments, gases of polar molecules are ideal candidates for dipole-dominant systems.
 The permanent dipole moments of the lowest $^{1,3}\Sigma^+$ states of heteronuclear alkali dimers are calculated to be of the order of 1 Debye ($\simeq 3.335\times 10^{-30}$~Cm)~\cite{Aymar2005}.
 However, because the ground state of the molecule is rotationally symmetric and the dipole moment averages to zero, we need to apply a strong electric field, typically of the order of $10^4$ V/cm, to polarize the dipole moments.
 Several research groups are now trying to cool molecules using techniques such as buffer-gas cooling~\cite{Doyle1995, Weinstein1998, Egorov2002} and Stark deceleration (see~\cite{Meerakker2008} for a review).
-Another way to achieve quantum degeneracy of heteronuclear molecules is to create weakly bound Feshbach molecules from cold atoms and to transfer the molecules to the tightly bound rovibrational ground state~\cite{Ni2008,Deiglmayr2008,Aikawa2009}.
+Direct laser cooling of SrF molecules was experimentally demonstrated~\cite{Shuman2010}.
+Another way to achieve quantum degeneracy of heteronuclear molecules is to create weakly bound Feshbach molecules or photoassociative molecules from cold atoms and to transfer the molecules to the tightly bound rovibrational ground state.
+To our knowledge, heteronuclear Feshbach resonance have been observed in $^6$Li$^{23}$Na~\cite{Stan2004}, $^6$Li$^{40}$K~\cite{Wille2008}, $^6$Li$^{87}$Rb~\cite{Deh2008}, $^{40}$K$^{85}$Rb~\cite{Hodby2005}, and $^{87}$Rb$^{133}$Cs~\cite{Pilch2009}, while photoassociative molecules have been produced in $^7$Li$^{133}$Cs~\cite{Deiglmayr2008}, $^6$Li$^{40}$K~\cite{Ridinger2011}, $^{23}$Na$^{133}$Cs~\cite{Haimberger2004}, $^{39}$K$^{85}$Rb~\cite{Wang2004}, $^{40}$K$^{87}$Rb~\cite{Ni2008}, $^{41}$K$^{87}$Rb~\cite{Aikawa2010}, $^{85}$Rb$^{133}$Cs~\cite{Sage2005}, $^{174}$Yb$^{87}$Rb~\cite{Nemitz2009}, and $^{176}$Yb$^{87}$Rb~\cite{Nemitz2009}.
+Among them, the rovibrational ground state is achieved in $^7$Li$^{133}$Cs~\cite{Deiglmayr2008}, $^{40}$K$^{87}$Rb~\cite{Ni2008}, $^{41}$K$^{87}$Rb~\cite{Aikawa2010}, and $^{85}$Rb$^{133}$Cs~\cite{Sage2005}.
+In the quantum degenerate regime, however, the lifetime of the trapped $^{40}$K$^{87}$Rb (fermionic) molecules was found to be limited by atom-exchange chemical reactions~\cite{Ni2008}, whose dependence on the magnitude of the electric dipole moment was experimentally investigated in Ref.~\cite{Ni2010}.
+Heteronuclear molecules involving Li are also unstable against chemical reactions, whereas NaK, NaRb, NaCs, KCs, and RbCs are stable against chemical reactions.
+A strong electric DDI has also been realized in BECs with Rydberg excitations~\cite{Heidemann2008}

-The effects of the DDI have recently been observed in several systems.
-The Stuttgart group have achieved a BEC of chromium ($^{52}$Cr)~\cite{Griesmaier2005}.
-The $^{52}$Cr atom has a magnetic dipole moment of $6\mu_{\rm B}$, which is six times larger than that of alkali atoms, and therefore, the DDI is 36 times larger than that of alkali atoms.
-Moreover, the {\it s}-wave scattering length of $^{52}$Cr can be decreased by means of Feshbach resonance~\cite{Werner2005}.
-Thus, the Stuttgart group realized a dipole-dominant BEC and observed magnetostriction~\cite{Stuhler2005,Giovanazzi2006,Lahaye2007} and anisotropic collapse~\cite{Koch2008,Lahaye2008}.